Forecasting Propagation

 • if the Show Current Time box is checked, the date will automatically be kept current

-• the required circuit reliability, stated as a percentage representing the likelihood that signal quality will be acceptable
+Avail % the required circuit reliability, expressed as a percentage representing the likelihood that signal quality will be acceptable, in the range of 1 to 99

 Your Station panel